-Students who pursue concentrations find work in health informatics and health education in addition to health services.
-Read on to learn about a few of the positions graduates can fill, plus their national average salaries.
+Students who pursue concentrations can begin careers in health informatics and health education.
+Read on to learn about a few of the positions graduates can fill after earning a bachelor's, along with average salaries.

 - Practice Manager

-The duties for these office managers vary among employers, but they can include on-boarding new employees, handling patient complaints, overseeing schedules, managing budgets, and handling payroll.
+Typical duties for these office managers vary, but may include training new employees, handling patient complaints, and managing budgets and payroll.
 They often manage the administrative teams in physicians' offices, walk-in clinics, and outpatient facilities.
-Bachelor's degrees in health services give graduates the business acumen and industry knowledge they need.
+Bachelor's degrees in health services provide graduates with the business acumen and industry knowledge needed to succeed as practice managers.

 - Healthcare Analyst

 Many healthcare organizations keep track of trends in employee performance and patient outcomes.
-Healthcare analysts take data that other workers input and interpret it for their employers.
+Healthcare analysts take data input by other workers and interpret it for their employers.
 They also make recommendations based on their findings.
-Critical-thinking skills from bachelor's programs help these professionals succeed.
+Critical thinking skills developed during bachelor's programs help these professionals succeed.

 - Health Educator

 These professionals design and implement programs to educate the public on health issues.
-They often focus on prevention and behavioral change.
-Health educators can work for nonprofits, government organizations, or healthcare companies.
-The communication and health classes in bachelor's programs give these graduates the skills they require.
+They often focus on prevention and behavioral changes.
+Health educators can work for nonprofits, government organizations, and healthcare companies.

 - Health Services Manager

 Health services managers lead teams within healthcare organizations.
-Depending on their departments and the size of their company, these professionals may hire new employees, manage budgets, oversee data security, or implement business strategies.
-Bachelor's degree candidates hone the communication and business skills that these roles require.
+Depending on their departments and the size of their company, these professionals may hire new employees, manage budgets, oversee data security, and implement business strategies.

-Students who include technological and informatics classes in their studies can work as health informatics specialists.
+Learners who enroll in technological and informatics classes during their health sciences programs can work as health informatics specialists.
 These professionals oversee and implement the software systems that healthcare organizations use.
-They must ensure security and accuracy within these systems.
-Health informatics specialists may also provide technical assistance to others in their company.
+They must ensure the security and accuracy of these systems.

 Master's Degree in Health Services

 Master's degrees also allow learners to concentrate in specific areas of healthcare management, such as nursing.
-These specialized professionals can fill relevant positions, such as nurse manager.
-The following list includes just some of the potential health services careers at this level.
+These specialized professionals can fill relevant positions, including nurse manager.
+The following table includes a few of the potential health services careers at this level.

 - Hospital Administrator

 Health services managers who oversee specific departments report to hospital administrators.
-These professionals ensure their managers succeed.
-They may also serve as the public face of the hospital, advocate for advantageous policies, set company-wide goals, and make some financial decisions.
-Administration-focused master's degrees give learners the macro-level business insight they need.
+These professionals help their managers succeed.
+They may also serve as the public face of the hospital, advocate for advantageous policies, set company-wide goals, and make financial decisions.
+Administration-focused master's degrees give learners the business skills needed for these positions.

 - Healthcare Consultant

 These specialists may take on several healthcare organizations as clients.
 They analyze current structures within healthcare organizations and make recommendations for improvement.
 They may work for themselves or consultant groups.
-Master's programs prepare graduates for these roles with analytical, research, and communication skills.
-Furthermore, higher education makes clients feel confident in their recommendations.
+Master's programs prepare graduates for these roles by developing analytical, research, and communication skills.

 - Director of Operations

 Operations directors work in many industries, including health services.
-These high-level managers oversee functions such as hiring, onboarding, purchasing, productivity, research, and development.
+These high-level managers oversee hiring, onboarding, purchasing, research, and development.
 They mostly work for large healthcare organizations, including hospitals and surgery centers.
-Because these professionals manage so many important tasks, employers require candidates to hold graduate degrees.
+Because these professionals manage so many important tasks, employers typically require that candidates hold a graduate degree.

 - Practice Administrator

-These professionals carry out many of the same duties as hospital administrators, but practice administrators work in non-hospital settings such as physician groups and inpatient care facilities.
+These professionals carry out many of the same duties as hospital administrators, but they work in other settings like physician groups and inpatient care facilities.
 They recruit medical and administrative staff, negotiate contracts, make purchasing decisions, and oversee billing.
-Master's programs give learners the business and management skills to practice effectively.
+Master's programs provide learners with the business and management skills needed to practice effectively.

 - Clinical Nurse Manager

 These managers oversee nursing staff units in hospitals or across healthcare organizations.
 They create schedules, make hiring decisions, and design policies to make their teams more effective.
-Clinical nurse managers should hold bachelor's degrees in nursing and master's degrees in health services administration or similar programs.
+Clinical nurse managers should hold a bachelor's degree in nursing and a master's degree in health services administration.

 Doctoral Degree in Health Services

-In many settings, candidates with master's degrees and several years of work experience can move into executive management positions as vice presidents, presidents, or CEOs of healthcare organizations.
+In many settings, professionals with master's degrees and several years of work experience can move into executive management positions as vice presidents, presidents, and CEOs of healthcare organizations.
 However, doctoral degrees in health services administration can help applicants stand out and land these coveted positions.

-Doctoral graduates are experts at the tops of their field, concentrating in highly specialized areas.
+Doctoral graduates are experts at the tops of their fields, concentrating in highly specialized areas.
 As such, they make excellent candidates for certain employers.
-For example, hospitals with financial problems may hire Ph.D. graduates who completed dissertations in healthcare financial management.
+For example, hospitals with financial problems may hire graduates who have completed a dissertation in healthcare financial management.

-Some Ph.D. graduates remain in academia as professors and researchers.
+Some doctoral degree-holders remain in academia as professors and researchers.
 They lead classes in colleges and universities, creating curricula, grading assignments, and giving lectures.
 Healthcare professionals can also educate students in clinical settings, such as hospitals.
-Any of these academics may conduct research, as well, which allows them to lead in innovation.
+Many professors and clinical educators also conduct research.

 - Vice President of Quality

 These professionals oversee the business functions that directly impact service quality.
-They set goals for healthcare outcomes, create work environments that allow medical professionals to thrive, and design initiatives to improve health outcomes.
-Vice presidents either report to the board of directors or to CEOs, and directors often report to vice presidents.
+They set goals, create work environments that allow medical professionals to thrive, and design initiatives to improve health outcomes.
+Vice presidents typically report to the board of directors or CEO, and directors often report to vice presidents.

-Postsecondary teachers use their extensive knowledge to train future health service professionals.
+Professors use their extensive knowledge to train future health services professionals.
 They lead online or in-person classes in the subjects they understand best.
 Many professors also conduct studies and publish journal articles.
-The research classes required by doctoral programs help candidates prepare for these positions.
+Doctoral research courses help graduates prepare for these positions.